GSA/fpki-guides/PIV-I Certification Playbook.md

 - [ ] Latest CPS that implements the associated CP included in the application package
 - [ ] All documentation referenced in either the CP or the CPS that is required to determine mapping comparability included in the application package
 - [ ] Point of Contact specified in case iterations with the CPWG are needed to fix mappings
-- [ ] Mapping material submitted to correct CPWG email address
+- [ ] Mapping material submitted to [fpki-compliance@gsa.gov](fpki-compliance@gsa.gov)
 - [ ] Receipt of mapping material by the CPWG confirmed

 ###**Key Questions**
-o	Does my CP or CPS reference any documents that I need to include in the mapping package?
+1. Does my CP or CPS reference any documents that I need to include in the mapping package?

 #***Play 6: Complete Technical Testing***

-The PIV-I applicant must successfully complete technical testing in accordance with the  [PIV-I Test Plan](http://www.idmanagement.gov/documents/piv-i-test-plan).
-Technical testing can occur at any time after the initial mapping review activity has completed.
+The PIV-I applicant must successfully complete technical testing in accordance with the  [PIV-I Test Plan](https://www.idmanagement.gov/IDM/s/article_content_old?tag=a0Gt0000000SfwZ).
 The purpose of technical testing is to validate the ability of a PIV-I candidate to issue PIV-I cards that meet the test requirements.
-This test requirement goes beyond the testing conducted for FBCA Medium Hardware and is required of all applicants.
+Testing can be done any time after the application has been accepted.
+To expedite the certification process, testing can be done in parallel with the mapping step.
+However, testing must always be dome with a "production card" issued by a production Issuing CA.

-At a minimum, PIV-I Providers who operate under the PIV-I program must support smart cards conforming to  [NIST Special Publication 800-73-3](http://csrc.nist.gov/publications/PubsSPs.html) and listed on the  [FIPS 201  Evaluation Program Approved Products List (APL)](http://fips201ep.cio.gov/apl.php).
+PIV-I Providers who operate under the PIV-I program must support smart cards conforming to  the latest [NIST Special Publication 800-73](http://csrc.nist.gov/publications/PubsSPs.html) and listed on the  [FIPS 201  Evaluation Program Approved Products List (APL)](https://www.idmanagement.gov/IDM/IDMFicamProductSearchPage).

-If the PIV-I applicant does not successfully complete the requirements of the  [PIV-I Test Plan](http://www.idmanagement.gov/documents/piv-i-test-plan), the applicant will be provided with a list of criteria that were not met.
-Depending upon the severity of the issues, the FPKIPA may choose from the following options:
+If the PIV-I applicant does not successfully complete the requirements of the  [PIV-I Test Plan](https://www.idmanagement.gov/IDM/s/article_content_old?tag=a0Gt0000000SfwZ), the applicant will be provided with a list of criteria that were not met.
+PIV-I testing must be successfully completed before a PIV-I Issuer Applicant   is taken to the FPKIPA for approval

-- If the issues are judged to be minor, the FPKIPA may accept a written attestation that the issues have been corrected and approve the technical testing; or
-- The PIV-I applicant repeats some portion or all of the Technical Testing.

-If remediation requires a change to the applicant’s CP, the CPWG will require an update to the compliance audit.

-Successful PIV-I implementation is dependent on the Card Management System (CMS).
+Successful PIV-I implementation is dependent on the CMS.
 As a result, the CMS must be identified during the testing process.
-Organizations that plan to utilize multiple CMS products shall submit at least one test card associated with each CMS for testing.
+Organizations that plan to use multiple CMS products shall submit at least one card associated with each CMS for testing.
 Once complete, the approved PIV-I Provider shall list their approved CMS(s).
+Subsequent testing is required as follows:

-New testing shall be performed whenever a new CMS is to be instantiated in association with a specific PIV-I Provider .
+- New testing shall be performed whenever a new CMS is  instantiated in association with a specific PIV-I Provider.
+- Annual PIV-I card testing shall be performed for each approved PIV-I Card Issuer

-Upon successful completion of the  [PIV-I Test Plan](http://www.idmanagement.gov/documents/piv-i-test-plan), the results  are reported to the FPKIPA.
+Upon successful completion of the  [PIV-I Test Plan](https://www.idmanagement.gov/IDM/s/article_content_old?tag=a0Gt0000000SfwZ), the results  are reported to the FPKIPA.

 ###**Checklist**

 - [ ] Technical resources are identified and available if requested to support technical testing or to fix identified issues
 - [ ] All CMS(s) identified and communicated to the ICAM Lab
 - [ ] At least one test card per identified CMS submitted to the ICAM Lab
-- [ ] Upon approval, each approved CMS listed on XXXX

 ###**Key Questions**

-    o Does your PIV-I solution use more than one CMS? o Know when testing is scheduled and who the ICAM Lab contacts are?
+   1. Does your PIV-I solution use more than one CMS?
+   2. Know when testing is scheduled and who the ICAM Lab contacts are?

 #***Play 7: Complete an Audit Review***

 To provide assurance of that their CP and CPS reflect their operations, PIV-I Providers must submit a compliance audit from a qualified, independent, third party auditor, in accordance with Section 8 of the FBCA CP, that establishes:

 - The PIV-I Provider CPS is in compliance with its Certificate Policy;
-- The PIV-I PKI, excluding customer responsibilities, is operated in compliance with the CPS.
+- The PIV-I PKI is operated in compliance with the CPS.
+The audit needs to cover all functionalities whether independently operated or not.
+This includes anything a customer organization may do such as RA/CMS functions.

 For an initial audit review, operational compliance may be determined by a Day Zero Audit, which covers all aspects of the PKI operations except issuance and management of end user certificates.

-The PIV-I Provider and their third party auditor should consult the  [Auditor Letter of  Compliance, Compliance Audit Requirements](http://idmanagement.gov/documents/auditor-letter-compliance-compliance-audit-requirements) for guidance on preparing the audit letter to the FPKIPA.
+The PIV-I Provider and their third party auditor should consult the  [Auditor Letter of  Compliance, Compliance Audit Requirements](https://www.idmanagement.gov/IDM/s/document_detail?Id=kA0t0000000TN44CAG) and [FPKI Compliance Audit Requirements](https://www.idmanagement.gov/IDM/s/document_detail?Id=kA0t00000008OcsCAE) documents for guidance on preparing the audit letter to the FPKIPA.

 ###**Checklist**